vortesserax-wb/vftvdb/external-url/developer.imdb.com/documentation/developer.imdb.md

 ### runtimeMinutes

+The running time of this title in minutes.

 ### taglines

+A list of taglines for this title.
+A tagline is a short description or comment on a title that is often displayed on posters.
+For additional details see IMDb’s help site.

 ### titleType

+The type of this title, e.g. ‘movie’ or ‘episode’.

 ### imdbRating

+The IMDb Rating for the title.
+The rating is between 1 and 10 and given to one decimal place.
+See IMDb’s help site for more information on how the rating is calculated.
+We also include the number of IMDb users who have voted on this title.
+A single IMDb user can cast a maximum of one vote.
+This field can be missing from an entry when we do not yet have an IMDb rating for the title in question.
+This can occur either because it does not yet have enough votes, or it has not yet been released.
+A TV series rating is not the weighted average of the ratings of individual episodes.
+Instead, customers vote separately for the rating of the series as a whole via each title’s series page.

 #### Example

 ```
+{
+  "rating": 8.9,
+  "numberOfVotes": 613399
+}
 ```

 ### year

+The year of the earliest release of this title globally.

 ## Data Dictionary - Box Office

 ### boxoffice_title_budgets_v1

+This file includes the reported production budget by title, where available.

 #### budgetItemType

+A description of the type of budget.
+The only valid value at this time is “production”.

 #### amount

+The budget for the associated titleId and budgetItemType, in USD.

 ### boxoffice_title_grosses_v1

+This file includes lifetime grosses for available titles, by area (see Appendix 1).

 #### area

+A code describing the area covered by this gross amount.
+See Appendix 1 for the full list of valid areas.

 #### grossToDate

+The lifetime gross for the title within the relevant area, as most recently reported, in USD.

 #### rank

+The all-time rank for that title within the relevant area.

 ### boxoffice_title_opening_weekends_v1

+This file includes opening weekend grosses for available titles, by area (see Appendix 1), along with the dates covered.

 #### area

+A code describing the area covered by this opening weekend.
+See Appendix 1 for the full list of valid areas.

 #### startDate

+The first day of the opening weekend for that title.
+Formatted as ISO 8601 (YYYY-MM-DD).

 #### endDate

+The last day of the opening weekend for that title.
+Formatted as ISO 8601 (YYYY-MM-DD).

 #### occasionId

+The type of date span.
+The only valid value at this time is “weekend”.

 #### gross

+The gross for the title within the relevant area, between the start and end dates, in USD.

 #### numTheaters

+The theater count for the title within the relevant area, between the start and end dates.

 ### boxoffice_title_grosses_timeseries_v1

+This file includes full time-series data by day, weekend, week, and more for available titles, by area (see Appendix 1), along with the dates covered and lifetime gross as of that time.

+Note that not all titles will have complete coverage for every combination of area and occasionId.
+In other words for any particular area the value of grossToDate may not be equal to the sum of all gross values.
+They are best used in conjunction: gross gives you summary data while the time-series file allows you to drill down into more granular slices where available.

 #### area

+A code describing the area covered by this gross value.
+See Appendix 1 for the full list of valid areas.

 #### startDate

+The first day of the time span that this entry refers to.
+Formatted as ISO 8601 (YYYY-MM-DD).

 #### endDate

+The last day of the time span that this entry refers to.
+Formatted as ISO 8601 (YYYY-MM-DD).

 #### occasionId

+The type of date span.
+Valid values include “Weekend”, “Weekly” and “Daily” as well as numerous special events and holidays.

 #### gross

+The gross for the title within the relevant area, between the start and end dates, in USD.

 #### grossToDate

+The lifetime gross for the title within the relevant area, as of the end date, in USD.

 #### numTheaters

+The theater count for the title within the relevant area, between the start and end dates.

 #### rank

+The rank for that title within the relevant area between the start and end dates.

 ## Querying Data in Amazon Athena Tables